pcardotatgit/SecureX_Workflow_JSON_Tree_viewer/README.md

 After having creating a new worklow, the next steps are to clean it up, optimizing it, secure it, Minimize workflow dependancies...

-Identify if we didn't let into it some credentials.
-Check variable and their scopes, list all the targets and their details.
-If we put correctly comments and descriptions. etc..etc..
-Which
+Identify quickly if we ever let some sensitive data like credentials into the workflow.
+Check variables and their scopes, list all the targets and their details.
+If we put correctly comments and descriptions ? etc..etc..

-All this tasks can be done into the workflow editor but personnaly a think the workflow editor is not very user freindly for this.
+All this tasks can be done into the workflow editor but it is not very user freindly for this.
 I wanted something that help me to go very fast.
-Tree View is probably one of the strongest tool for acheiving such goals.
+Tree View is probably one of the best visualization representation tool for acheiving such goals.

 So this tool aims to help you to easily clean, optimize, secure the workflows you might create.
-In a more easier way than the Workflow editor allows you to do.
+In a more easier way than the Workflow editor does.

 In a second hand, the tool help as well to understand how an existing workflow works and do some reverse engineering on it.